secretstartups/handbook/people-group/learning-and-development/gitlab-learn/contribute/index.html.md

 - all voices and contributions are heard
 - barriers to contributions are removed or reduced
-- the organization maintains a single sorce of truth
+- the organization maintains a single source of truth

 The steps for [how to contribute content to the LXP](/handbook/people-group/learning-and-development/gitlab-learn/#how-to-contribute) outlines examples of how users can create handbook first learning content.